What is Generative Design?

 Engineering, including of course electrical and design engineering.

-In closing, let’s now focus on the latter three areas in the context of generative design, using electric vehicle manufacturing as the paradigm.
+Let’s now focus on the latter three areas in the context of generative design, using electric vehicle manufacturing as the paradigm.

 An example of the artistic potential of generative design: a sunbed produced through the use of generative design.
 Image Credit: Emmanuel Touraine.